flexera-public/rightlink_scripts/README.md

 --------------

 In order to modify a script in this repo the recommended first steps are:
-- Fork the repo on github
-- Clone the fork to your laptop
+- Fork the repo on github and clone the fork to your laptop
 - Create a branch (or use master, your choice)
-- Make a change, git commit the change,
+- Make a change, `git commit` the change,
 - Set the RS_KEY environment variable to your OAuth key for your account (found in the RS dashboard on the `settings>API credentials` page
-- Use `./push` to push to github and RightScale, this creates a repository in RS named `rightlink_scripts_<your_branch_name>` and makes RS fetch from github
+- Use `./push` to push to github and RightScale, this creates a repository in your RightScale account named `rightlink_scripts_<your_branch_name>` and makes RS fetch from github.
+Note: choose your branch name judiciously!
 - Ensure you have imported the official _RL10.0.X Linux Base_ ServerTemplate to your account (for the right _X_)
+- *WARNING: make_st doesn't work yet*)
-- Run `./make_st -base 'RL10.0.X Linux Base' -clone` to clone the official base ServerTemplate and have it changed to use your repository
+- Run `./make_st -base 'RL10.0.X Linux Base' -clone` to clone the official base ServerTemplate your branch name will be appended to the name of the cloned ST) and have it changed to use your repository
 - In the RightScale dashboard, find your ST, create a server from it, and launch it, it now uses your modified scripts